Skip to main content

 • Hybrid: This approach combines certain elements of the chronological and functional resume formats to create the ideal professional profile.

 In most cases, older workers should stick to the tried-and-true chronological format.
 This allows you to display your years of experience—your leg-up over younger candidates.
-However, if you've been out of the workforce for a long time, a functional resume will allow you to keep the focus on your skills rather than any gaps in your work history.
+But if you've been out of the workforce for a long time, a functional resume will allow you to keep the focus on your skills rather than any gaps in your work history.

 No matter which format you go with, try to keep your resume to one or two pages.
 Browse this library of resume examples across different industries to get started.